Last updated on March 25th, 2023 at 05:58 am

 Coming up with flaws can be difficult so here is the best tip I have: Often your characters’ flaws will just be exaggerated versions of their best qualities.

 Another important aspect of character development is their desires, meaning what they want.
 What drives your character?
 Is it finding out who their birth mom is?
-Is it getting into a specific college?
+Do they want to get into a specific college?
 Is it falling in love?

 Basically, your character needs to have a goal, even if it’s a really simple goal.